Teaching at CASNR

 - To encourage high response rates, the CASNR FAC is endorsing the following methods to encourage student participation in the course evaluation process:

-- In the syllabus, students are told in writing and verbally that it is their responsibility to the course to fill out the evaluation at the end of the semester.
+- In the syllabus, inform students of their responsibility to the course to fill out the evaluation at the end of the semester.

 Accessing Results of the CIEQ